 National policy statements are prepared by central government and cover matters of national significance.
 Regional and district-level planning documents prepared under the RMA must give effect to national policy statements.
 The RMA requires a coastal policy statement (prepared by the Minister of Conservation) to be in place at all times.
 The RMA also states that the Minister for the Environment may prepare a national policy statement for other matters of national significance.
-Other than the New Zealand Coastal Policy Statement 2010, central government has four approved national policy statements:
+Other than the New Zealand Coastal Policy Statement 2010, central government has three four approved national policy statements:

-- National Policy Statement on Electricity Transmission 2008; - National Policy Statement for Renewable Electricity Generation 2011; - National Policy Statement for Freshwater Management 2014; and - National Policy Statement for Urban Development Capacity 2016.
+- National Policy Statement on Electricity Transmission 2008; - National Policy Statement for Renewable Electricity Generation 2011; and - National Policy Statement for Freshwater Management 2014; and - National Policy Statement for Urban Development Capacity 2016-

 Central government can also prepare national environmental standards: technical standards relating to the use, development and protection of natural and physical resources.
 Such national standards provide an opportunity to promote nationally the use of consistent standards, requirements or practices.
-National standards prevail over existing provisions in plans.
-A rule in a plan cannot duplicate or conflict with a provision in a national standard, except where national standard provides for plan provisions to be more lenient or stringent.
-National environmental standards for air quality, sources of human drinking water, telecommunications facilities, electricity transmission, managing contaminants in soil and plantation forestry have effect.
+National standards prevail override existing provisions in plans that require a lesser standard.
+A rule in a plan cannot duplicate or conflict with a provision in a national standard.
+National environmental standards for air quality, sources of human drinking water, telecommunications facilities, electricity transmission, and managing contaminants in soil and plantation forestry have effect.